Teacher question:

 Research can get things wrong.

-That’s why researchers—unlike practitioners and policymakers—are usually so interested in themethods of a study.
+That’s why researchers—unlike practitioners and policymakers—are usually so interested in the methods of a study.
 Study a problem one way, you get one answer.
-Study it another way,perhaps a different answer emerges.
+Study it another way, perhaps a different answer emerges.
 Try to understand why the two studies diverged and youstart to gain a deeper understanding of the problem.

 That’s why I don’t like the term “findings” in research studies.
-“Results” is the more accurateterm.
-Even with qualitative studies that my claim no results, just findings, because they onlywatch and record and don’t intervene… yet, how one observes and records can influenceoutcomes, so even those kinds of studies have results.
+“Results” is the more accurate term.
+Even with qualitative studies that my claim no results, just findings, because they only watch and record and don’t intervene… yet, how one observes and records can influence outcomes, so even those kinds of studies have results.

-That study got a lot of play because it claimed to be a replication of the original study (itincluded 42 families as well).
-However, it was so different from Hart & Risley’s investigationthat I think replication to be the wrong description.
-For example, the biggest differences inH&R’s results were between the high SES kids and those growing up on welfare—that’s wherethe 30 million-word gap came from (working class and welfare differences were much lower),and yet this new study didn’t include a higher income sample.
-That means the varied results ofthese studies might have come about simply because the newer study didn’t examine kids fromsufficiently divergent backgrounds.
-(That would argue that Hart & Risley were on tosomething.)
+That study got a lot of play because it claimed to be a replication of the original study (it included 42 families as well).
+However, it was so different from Hart & Risley’s investigation that I think replication is the wrong description.
+For example, the biggest differences in H&R’s results were between the high SES kids and those growing up on welfare—that’s where the 30 million-word gap came from (working class and welfare differences were both much lower in this variable than the well-to-do), and yet this new study didn’t include a higher income sample.
+That alone could explain the lack of differences reported by Sperry and company.

-There are things that can be done to limit or reduce this reticence (like having observers staylonger so those being observed get used to their presence or making sure the observers are ofthe same race as those being watched, etc.), and this new study made better use of suchmethods.
-Perhaps the original observation techniques discouraged talking in some families andencouraged it in others.
-If so, then one might conclude that Sperry and company are correct.The problem with that conclusion is it seems to assume that the only study reporting alanguage gap was the Hart & Risley investigation.
-Sperry et al. weren’t the only ones exploringthese waters and some of those other studies have also reported the gap.
-To my way ofthinking, the best study on this so far is one reported by Gilkerson, et al., in 2017.
+However, Sperry et al. weren’t the only ones re-exploring these waters and some of those other studies also reported such a gap.
+In my opinion, the most rigorous study on this so far is one reported by Gilkerson, et al., in 2017.
 They used technology instead of potentially-intrusive observers and collected a whopping 49,765 hours of recording from 329 families (more than the Hart and Sperry investigations combined).
-That study reported a much smaller word gap than the one Hart & Risley claimed, but unlike Sperry, et al. it did identify a sizable gap (and with a much larger population, studied much less intrusively and more thoroughly).
+That study reported a much smaller word gap than what Hart & Risley claimed, but unlike Sperry, et al. it did identify a sizable gap (and with a much larger population, studied much less intrusively and more thoroughly).

 This 2014 TED Talk by Stanford researcher Anne Fernald does an excellent job elaborating on your points about why talking to little kids matters.
 Couple this with Jamie Metsala's Lexical Restructuring Hypothesis, and we get an illuminating picture of what needs to happen 0-5 for children to be ready to read in kindergartenn.